n3ddih/NahamconCTF-writeups/Mission/README.md

 ```
 At this point if you have visited `meet-the-team.html` file, there's a message said that:
 >...our team has decided to no longer publicize employee names and info
-Does that means it used to pubicize it? 🤔

-Then I could roll back the previous commit to view its content.
+Does that means it used to be pubicized? 🤔 And I should roll back the previous commit to view its content?

 Using `$ git log`
 ```